 If your office doesn’t lend itself to plenty of natural light, investing in some lamps and decorative lighting will go a long way in creating a good work environment.
 In order to work effectively, it’s necessary to have effective lighting.

 A well-lit area will make it easier to stay focused and reduce eye strain.
-Bright space with lots of natural light is more likely to make people feel happy and energized whereas a dark and dreary workspace can make employees feel tired and bored.
+A bright space with lots of natural light is more likely to make people feel happy and energized whereas a dark and dreary workspace can make employees feel tired and bored.

 Additionally, hosting monthly team barbecues, outdoor meetings when weather permits, and encouraging staff to eat lunch outside or away from their desks also contribute to overall wellness in the workplace.